-FIBERGLASS COATED, METAL, OR SHINGLED FLAT ROOF - If you have one of these three types of roofs with at least 3" of slope down the panel length, you can use the SunStar mounting pad method previously described.
-Use liquid adhesive to secure the SunStar mounting pads to the roof, or consult A.H.J. or engineer of record to make sure installation meets code regulations.
+FIBERGLASS COATED, METAL, OR SHINGLED FLAT ROOF - If you have one of these three types of roofs with at least 3" of slope down the panel length, you can use the SunValue mounting pad method previously described.
+Consult A.H.J. or engineer of record to make sure installation meets code regulations.